pefflerm/haskell-cs330/README.md

 In the PowerShell type ```Set-ExecutionPolicy Bypass -Scope Process -Force;[System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; try { & ([ScriptBlock]::Create((Invoke-WebRequest https://www.haskell.org/ghcup/sh/bootstrap-haskell.ps1 -UseBasicParsing))) -Interactive -DisableCurl } catch { Write-Error $_ }```

 These commands will install the Haskell Toolchain which includes the Glasgow Haskell Compiler (GHC), the haskell-language-server (HLS), cabal-install, and stack.

+With HSL, Haskell is supported in a number of text editors including VS Code, NeoVim, and Kate.
+For this project, I will be using VS Code as it is what I'm most familiar with and has several Haskell extensions.

 ### Hello World
 The following code is the simplest way to write a "Hello World" program.